pzadev/pzadev/README.md

 ## 💻 About Me

-I'm currently using:
+I'm currently proficient in:

+- Languages: JavaScript, using Node.js
+  and browsers as environment
+- Testing: TDD (Test Driven
+  Development), Jest, Supertest
+- Back-end: SQL, PSQL, seeding, migrations
-- Frontend Development (HTML, CSS, JavaScript, React)
+- Front-end: HTML, CSS, React,
-- Backend Development (Node.js, Express)
-- Database Management (PostgreSQL)
-- Version Control (Git, GitHub)
+  Lighthouse and other accessibility tools
+- Hosting: Cloudflare, Netlify
+- Other: Paired programming, technical communication, SDL, Agile and
+  SCRUM methodologies

 Feel free to reach out if you want to collaborate or discuss anything tech-related!